 Anything that fits under that rubric, from medieval mappæ mundi to satellite imagery, and from topo maps to Tolkien, is fair game.
 Launched in March 2003, The Map Room is aimed at a broad audience.
 While cartographers and people in the geospatial industry seem to enjoy reading it, it’s meant to be accessible to anyone with nothing more than an interest in maps.
+Need more information?
+Consult the FAQ.
+About the Author I’m Jonathan Crowe, and I’m not a map expert.
 Google Street View.
 Virtual Turnpike.
 Rumsey Historical Map Collection.
 New York Public Library Puts 20,000 Hi-Res Maps Online & Makes Them Free to Download and Use.
 When I was a kid, my father brought home from I know not where an enormous collection of National Geographic magazines spanning the years 1917 to 1985.